-The Roles of CRO and Group Risk Division
+The Roles of Group Chief Risk Officer (CRO) and Group Risk

-Within the second line of defence is GRD, a function independent of business units that assists the Group's management and stakeholders in the monitoring and controlling of the Group's risk exposures within the board approved risk appetite statement.
+Within the second line of defence is GRD, a function independent of business units.
+It assists our Group's management and stakeholders in the monitoring and controlling risk exposures within the Board-approved risk appetite statement.

-The organisational structure of GRD is made of two major components, namely the Chief Risk Officers and the Risk Centres of Excellence ("CoE").
-GRD is headed by the Group Chief Risk Officer who is appointed by the Board to lead the Group-wide risk management functions including the implementation of the EWRM framework.
-The CRO:
+The organisational structure of GRD is made of two major components, namely the Chief Risk Officer (CRO) and the Risk Centres of Excellence ("CoE").
+Group Risk is headed by the Group CRO, who is appointed by our Board to lead the Group-wide risk management functions including implementation of the EWRM framework.
+Our Group CRO:

-- a) Actively engages the Board and senior management on risk management issues and initiatives. - b) Maintains an oversight on risk management functions across all entities within the Group.
-In each key country of operation, there is a local Chief Risk Officer or a Country Risk Lead Officer, whose main function is to assess and manage the enterprise risk and regulators in the respective country.
+- a) actively engages our Board and senior management on risk management issues and initiatives. - b) maintains an oversight on risk management functions across all entities within the Group.
+In each key country of operation, there is a local Chief Risk Officer or a local Head of Risk Management, whose main functions are to assess and manage the enterprise risk and regulators in the respective countries.

-The GRD teams are organised into several Risk CoEs in order to facilitate the implementation of the Group's EWRM framework.
+The Group Risk teams are organised into several Risk CoEs in order to facilitate the implementation of the Group's EWRM framework.
 The Risk CoEs consisting of Risk Analytics & Infrastructure, Market Risk, Operational Risk, Asset Liability Management, Credit Risk and Shariah Risk Management CoEs are specialised teams of risk officers responsible for the active oversight of group-wide functional risk management.